Dodgers looking to escape worst skid in two-plus decades | FOX Sports

 ”I haven’t considered pulling it out of a hat yet,” Roberts quipped before the first-place Dodgers opened a series at San Francisco amid a surprising 10-game skid that is the club’s worst in 25 years. ”I haven’t done that.”

 The first pitch Monday night was delayed because of a lightning storm that spectacularly lit up the sky beginning about an hour before the scheduled start time.
 The tarps were pulled amid sporadic showers, and rain continued to fall during a moment of silence in memory of Sept.
-11. The game resumed at 7:57 p.m. but was put back in a delay after one out.
+11. The game resumed at 7:57 p.m. but was put back in a delay after one out – then another delay of 2 hours, 52 minutes.

+The game resumed at 10:50 p.m. local time, with Ty Blach taking over as Giants starter for Chris Stratton.

+An announcement came on the scoreboard during a fourth-inning pitching change: The final BART trains would leave downtown locations at 12:20 a.m. ”God Bless America” during the seventh-inning stretch came at 1:25 a.m.

 Roberts acknowledges his Dodgers are struggling with confidence.
 The Los Angeles manager himself has endured the toughest stretch of his professional career, counting a 10-year big league playing career – ”in any capacity, yeah,” he said.